 Paxos Greece (or Paxi) is a small, beautiful island in western Greece, south of Corfu island and north of Lefkada, Kefalonia, Ithaca, and Zakynthos.
 Paxos Greece will impress you with its exotic, turquoise water beaches, century-old olive groves, unpretentious seafront villages, and lush vegetation that reaches the water.

 Paxos is one of the least commercialized islands in Greece, so charming and scenic that a lot of artists have made it their permanent home.
-The architecture of the houses is also very artistic-like built by the Venetians, with impressive mansions mostly found hidden inside olive tree gardens.
+The architecture of the houses is also very artistic, built by the Venetians, with impressive mansions mostly found hidden inside olive tree gardens.

 If you are looking for peaceful, low-key vacations in gorgeous scenery with picturesque villages, you have to go to Paxos.
 I have visited Paxos many times as I love its quiet nature interrupted only by buzzing bees and cicadas.
 I also find its wild western coast fascinating: the island’s coast is steep, with remarkable chalky formations: caves, arches, domes, and vertical cliffs awaiting to be explored!